-We work tirelessly throughout the year to work with our primary schools to ensure students are aware of what the Joseph Rowntree School can offer them, through a wide selection of visits, and various events throughout the year.
+Throughout the year we work with our primary schools to ensure students are aware of what the Joseph Rowntree School can offer them, through a wide selection of visits and various events.
 We are proud of the excellent working links we have forged over many years with our local schools, which allows us to prepare all our new students thoroughly for their time with us.
 We always ensure that we provide every new student with a smooth and successful transition from primary to secondary school.
 In 2020, a huge part of our transition programme was remote, with a virtual transition day, parents information evening, and support programme for schools.

 Our transition team at the Joseph Rowntree School consists of myself, the pastoral house team, and student support team.
 We are really looking forward to working with all the students, and will ensure that transition this year is as supportive as possible for everyone.

 Further details about our plans for transition days are below.
-Please continue to check the website regularly, as in the current situation, plans may have to be adapted.
+Please continue to check the website regularly.
 We will, as always, keep our primary schools fully informed of our plans.

 Mrs Rachael Clarke